Lynching of William "Froggie" James: Events

+The next day, James, accompanied by the mob, arrived to a waiting crowd of hundreds at the Cairo train depot.
+James was then taken to Downtown Cairo.
+Around 10,000 people were present.
+McDermott describes his final moments:

+The enraged and exhilarated mob tied the noose around James's neck, intending to hang him from a steel arch in the well-lit street.
+Then the mob hoisted up the rope to hang him, demanding that he confess his crime.
+James allegedly shouted his confession and implicated Arthur Alexander as his accomplice.
 The judges, jury, and executioners lifted the rope to avenge the dead woman, but the rope broke and threw James roughly to the ground.
 As he stood, several people in the crowd riddled his body with approximately five hundred bullets.
 William James was dead. [...]
 The mob ran with his bleeding body to the murder scene in the alley.
 One man chopped off James's head, put it on a pike, and lifted it up for the cheering crowd to see.
 The mob then set James's body on fire and roasted the remains while men, women, and children shouted and cheered.
 When the fire died out, the horror continued as people moved in to dismember the body.
 Some took out their pocketknives and cut off ears and fingers and broke up bones to take as gruesome souvenirs.